nus-cs2103/old-website/README.md

 2. You may choose an issue labeled `forFirstTimers` as your first issue, if there are any.
    But do not do more than one `forFirstTimers` issues.
 3. Clone your fork onto your Computer.
 4. Create a branch.
-The branch name should be in the format `issue-number-some-key-words` i.e. issue number followed by 2-4 key words related to the issue description e.g. `12-broken-link-week1-schedule`
+The branch name should be in the format `issue-number-some-key-words`, i.e. issue number followed by 2-4 key words related to the issue description, e.g. `12-broken-link-week1-schedule`.
 5. Implement your fix in the new branch.
-   * Use 2 spaces for indenting (not `tab`, not 4 or 8 spaces)
+   * Use 2 spaces for indenting (not `tab`, not 4 or 8 spaces).
    * Minimize inline styles.
    * When in doubt, you can refer to these style guides from the TEAMMATES project: